cncf/velocity/docs/cncf_chart_creation.md

 Lists of orgs/repos in the map files should contain all values used in any period query.

 It should be noted that historically, as CNCF grows, new projects are added.
-To get data for 2016, a query similar to that in `BigQuery/query_cncf_4p_201511_201610.sql` should be run and the next year would be span by `BigQuery/query_cncf_projects_201611_201710.sql`.
+To get data for 2016, a query similar to that in `BigQuery/query_cncf_4p_201511_201610.sql` should be run and the following year would be span by `BigQuery/query_cncf_projects_201611_201710.sql`.
 To prepare an analysis, a command similar to this should be run:
 ```
 ruby analysis.rb data/data_cncf_projects_201611_201710.csv projects/projects_cncf_k8s_vs_rest_201611_201710.csv map/k8s_vs_rest_hints.csv map/k8s_vs_rest_urls.csv map/k8s_vs_rest_defmaps.csv map/skip.csv map/ranges_unlimited.csv